 The school opened in 2006 with 12 children.
-The first year was very successful, in fact so successful that we were supporting over 60 children with four teachers by year-end.
-Starting our ninth year this September, we will support approximately 500 students in four schools with a quality education and a nutritious meal every school day.
+The first year was very successful, in fact so successful that we were supporting over 100 children with seven teachers by year-end.
+Starting our thirteenth year this September, we will support approximately 2,000 students in ten schools with a quality education and a nutritious meal every school day.
 We also support two children’s homes.
 These children are orphans or abandoned children.

 We are very proud of the children and the schools.
 The children are smart, well behaved and eager to learn.
 We know that the schools are making a difference in their lives.
 Many of these children would not have an opportunity to go to school if the schools we support were not available to them.